umgbhalla/starred/README.md

 ## Rust

+- [gabotechs/graphqxl](https://github.com/gabotechs/graphqxl) - GraphQXL is a new language built on top of the GraphQL syntax that extends the original language with some additional features useful for creating scalable and big server side schemas.
+This repository
 - [argmin-rs/argmin](https://github.com/argmin-rs/argmin) - Mathematical optimization in pure Rust
 - [sirupsen/napkin-math](https://github.com/sirupsen/napkin-math) - Techniques and numbers for estimating system's performance from first-principles
 - [teloxide/teloxide](https://github.com/teloxide/teloxide) - 🤖 An elegant Telegram bots framework for Rust